Kruger Park Travel

 • Cell phone reception

-No ATM facility available
+• No ATM facility available

 What do you need to know and bring for a safe and comfortable stay at Pretoriuskop?

 Plan properly for your stay at Pretoriuskop to make it a relaxed trip and stay.
 Bookings need to be done well in advance from your planned date of arrival.
-KNP is a popular game reserve and accommodation is not readily available, especially in the holiday season and during the winter months.
+KNP is a popular game reserve, and accommodation is not readily available, especially in the holiday season and during the winter months.

-You can avoid mosquito bites if you take the necessary steps, such as wearing long sleeves and trousers in the evening, using a reputable kind of insect repellent.
+You can avoid mosquito bites if you take the necessary steps, such as wearing long sleeves and trousers in the evening, and using a reputable kind of insect repellent.

 The best way to totally avoid a malaria scare is to get the necessary preventative medication prescribed by your doctor before journeying into the African bush.